-Terrorist Chic in France, From the Jeu de Paume Exhibit to Al Durah to Mohamed Merah
+Terrorist Chic in France, From the Jeu de Paume Exhibit to Al Durah to Muhammed Merah

 A controversial new exhibit celebrates mass murderers and raises war propaganda to the level of high art